neect-aauav/credentials-writer/README.md

 }
 ```

 ⚠️ The path context inside the plugin file is the root of the project.
-For example, to reference the fonts folder, you would user `plugins/<plugin>/fonts/...
+For example, to reference the fonts folder, you would use `plugins/<plugin>/fonts/...`

 An example of a plugin file can be the following, with the only requirement being the `run()` function: